IBM/ToDoBackend/Workshop.md

 }
 ```

-Congratulations, you have successfully added a ToDo item to the store!
+Congratulations, you have successfully added a ToDo item to the store using SwaggerUI!

 Going back to the testsuite webpage, the next failing test says this: